mikebrady/shairport-sync-for-openwrt/README.md

 -------
 Let's assume you have downloaded and built OpenWrt in `~/openwrt/audio`.

-Download the Shairport 2.0 for OpenWrt package from https://github.com/mikebrady/shairport and copy the folder into `~/openwrt/audio/packages/` giving you a folder `~/openwrt/audio/packages/shairport`.
+Download the Shairport 2.0 for OpenWrt package from https://github.com/mikebrady/shairport and copy the folder into `~/openwrt/audio/packages/` giving you a folder `~/openwrt/audio/packages/shairport` (or `~/openwrt/audio/packages/shairport-master` if your download using the "Download ZIP" button).

 `cd` to `~/openwrt/audio/` if necessary.